Marketing & Media trends

 Africa, comparatively to other markets, has its own unique fingerprint and the sweeping global trends often do not take into account the diversity, intricacies and complexities of a present and future Africa.
 When it comes to catering to emerging markets and developing regions, it makes sense to consider what the enabled, modern African consumer needs and what we want and what we can afford or are willing to pay compared to other countries.

-The ‘copy and paste’ approach of the past is no longer fitting to the empowered and informed African consumer.Which is why future successes in Africa will center on companies, products and brands that give the power back to the community or empower the people, and relinquish control of how their marketing strategies are received and interpreted.
+The ‘copy and paste’ approach of the past is no longer fitting to the empowered and informed African consumer.Which is why future successes in Africa will centre on companies, products and brands that give the power back to the community or empower the people, and relinquish control of how their marketing strategies are received and interpreted.

 This new consumer era marks a time where brands in Africa must reach out to previously neglected consumers who are in a state of brand boredom and are craving unique and dynamic brand experiences.